JoseP-UR/node_dev_scaffold/README.md

 - A Mongo database
 - A Redis database
 - A Mongo-Express container to check mongo
-- An Nginx proxy to connect everything togheter
+- An Nginx proxy to connect everything together

 There may be some dependencies to remove, but it should work fine.